apitapestry/apistry/docs/README.md

 ### 2. MongoDB Setup

-APIstry requires a MongoDB database for document storage and operations.
+Apistry requires a MongoDB database for document storage and operations.
 Both local and cloud-hosted MongoDB instances are supported.

-**Database Compatibility:** While APIstry is designed to work with any JSON document database that supports standard querying capabilities, the current release provides native integration exclusively with MongoDB.
+**Database Compatibility:** While Apistry is designed to work with any JSON document database that supports standard querying capabilities, the current release provides native integration exclusively with MongoDB.

 **Connection Configuration:** For security best practices, the MongoDB connection string must be provided as an environment variable.
-APIstry supports `.env` files for local development environments.
+Apistry supports `.env` files for local development environments.

 **Note:** Be sure to provide the database name in your connection string.
 When started, database and collection will be created if they do not already exist.